OPH404/Garage-management-/garage management full/README.md

-# 🔧 Complete Garage Management System
+# 🔧 Complete Bike Garage Management System

 A comprehensive, professional-grade garage management system built with Python and Tkinter.
 This system handles all aspects of running a bike service garage including customer management, inventory control, service tracking, billing, and financial reporting.